Vinay Rai: 2007–2009: Debut and lead roles

-2011–2015
+2011–2015 : Experimentations and comedy roles

 He made a comeback in 2011 with a role in the English film, Dam 999, which had a poor commercial and critical response.
 The next year, Vinay appeared in the action comedy film Mirattal (2012), remake of the Telugu film Dhee (2007).
 The film, which starred Sharmila Mandre opposite him, got an average response.
 Vinay's performances received favourable reviews, with a reviewer citing that "Vinay Rai looks comfortable in his role and dishes out a neat performance".
 In 2013, he appeared in P. T. Selvakumar's comedy film Onbadhule Guru.
-Upon release, the film was panned by the critics for its weak direction, poor execution and crude humour.
+Upon release, the film was panned by the critics but was commercially successful at the box office.
 The same year, he played a supporting role in the comedy-drama film Endrendrum Punnagai co-starring Jiiva and Trisha.
 Upon release, the film won positive reviews citing that the film was "worth a watch" and a critic stated, "Vinay performs with no inhibitions in all his portions, be it comedy, dance or the emotional scenes and this film will prove to be a good vehicle for him to reach a larger audience".
-Vinay then acted in the horror comedy film Aranmanai (2014) directed by Sundar C. which turned out to be a blockbuster.
+Vinay then acted in the horror comedy film Aranmanai (2014) directed by Sundar C which turned out to be a blockbuster.
 His next release was Serndhu Polama (2015), co-starring Nyra Banerjee and Preethi Christina Paul, and directed by Malayalam film director Anil.
 The film, entirely shot in New Zealand, was released to negative reviews.

-2017–present
+2017–present: Character roles

 In 2017, he played a negative character in the crime thriller Thupparivaalan directed by Mysskin.
 The film opened to positive reviews with a critic from Sify claiming that "Vinay Rai as the ruthless baddie is a revelation".
 The same year, Vinay played a dual role in the long-delayed film Aayirathil Iruvar again with Saran.
 The film opened to negative reviews with a critic from IndiaGlitz stating, "Vinay who just impressed with his heartless killer in Thupparivaalan can forget Aayirathil Iruvar in a hurry as both his characters are written wafer thin with no underlying subtext for him to score".